netgroup-polito/Veribaton/README.md

  The example request body can be found under src/main/resources/demo.json.

 ## Installation
-Veribaton requires Java version 1.8 or higher, a release of Verifoo after January 2018 and Openbaton >= 5.0.0 to run properly.
+Veribaton requires Java version 1.8 or higher, a release of Verifoo after January 2018 and Openbaton >= 6.0.0 to run properly.

 ##### Prerequisites
  - Download and install Java as described in Oracle Java [instruction page](https://www.java.com/en/download/help/download_options.xml)
  - Download and install the latest release of Verifoo from [here](https://github.com/netgroup-polito/verifoo)
  - Install Openbaton using [instructions](https://openbaton.github.io/documentation/nfvo-installation/)

+ Details about environment setup will be addressed [below](#env).

 ##### Install from sources
 - Clone this repository in a directory of choice: